SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 stunning - extremely beautiful or attractive

-permanently - always and for ever
+permanently - (adverb) always and for ever
+Smoking is likely to damage your health permanently.
+Michael and his family have settled permanently in the States.

 leisurely - used to describe an action that is done in a relaxed way, without hurrying